jnozzi/cocoadev.com/markdown/NSWorkspace.md

 3- open a file:

 **Specifying a program:**
-     General/[[NSWorkspace sharedWorkspace] openFile:@"/Myfiles/README" withApplication:@"Edit"];
+     [[NSWorkspace sharedWorkspace] openFile:@"/Myfiles/README" withApplication:@"Edit"];

 **Using the default program:**
-    General/[[NSWorkspace sharedWorkspace] openFile:@"/foo"];
+    [[NSWorkspace sharedWorkspace] openFile:@"/foo"];

 **With the open file animation**

-General/[[NSWorkspace sharedWorkspace] openFile:@"/foo" fromImage:General/[NSImage imageNamed:@"foo"] at:General/NSMakePoint(1,1) inView:aView];
+[[NSWorkspace sharedWorkspace] openFile:@"/foo" fromImage:[NSImage imageNamed:@"foo"] at:NSMakePoint(1,1) inView:aView];

 4- find the icon for a file or filetype

 ** Of a file at a path: **
-     General/[[NSWorkspace sharedWorkspace] iconForFile:@"/path"];
+     [[NSWorkspace sharedWorkspace] iconForFile:@"/path"];

 ** Icon of a file type, no reference file needed: **
-     General/[[NSWorkspace sharedWorkspace] iconForFileType:@"tif"];
+     [[NSWorkspace sharedWorkspace] iconForFileType:@"tif"];

 5- reveal a file in the finder.

-General/NSString * path ="/tmp/foo.txt";
+NSString * path ="/tmp/foo.txt";
-General/[[NSWorkspace sharedWorkspace] selectFile:path inFileViewerRootedAtPath:nil];
+[[NSWorkspace sharedWorkspace] selectFile:path inFileViewerRootedAtPath:nil];

 ----

-*Odd comment in the General/NSWorkspace docs under hideOtherApplications: "The user can hide all applications except the current one by Command-double-clicking an application�s tile, so programmatic invocation of this method is usually unnecessary."
+*Odd comment in the NSWorkspace docs under hideOtherApplications: "The user can hide all applications except the current one by Command-double-clicking an application�s tile, so programmatic invocation of this method is usually unnecessary."
 Tile?
-Is this a General/NeXT leftover?
+Is this a NeXT leftover?
 In OS X one Command-option-clicks an application's icon in the dock.*

 File a documentation bug.

 * Done -- #3910776.
 Thanks for the confirmation.  *

-It also talks about Edit.app ( rdar://3944321 )  I don't think the General/NSWorkspace docs have been changed much in a looong time.
+It also talks about Edit.app ( rdar://3944321 )  I don't think the NSWorkspace docs have been changed much in a looong time.
 ----
-I have not gotten     openFile:fromImage:at:inView: to work, and I know that the docs say "Currently provides the same functionality as openFile:", so I'm wondering: has anyone gotten the nice (or hated) Finder zoom animation to work using General/NSWorkspace (or by any other means)? --General/JediKnil
+I have not gotten     openFile:fromImage:at:inView: to work, and I know that the docs say "Currently provides the same functionality as openFile:", so I'm wondering: has anyone gotten the nice (or hated) Finder zoom animation to work using NSWorkspace (or by any other means)? --JediKnil

 ----
 Hmm...
-I'm using General/[[NSWorkspace sharedWorkspace] mountedRemovableMedia], but getting an empty array when my external Firewire drive is attached and mounted.
-The drive is, however, included in General/[[NSWorkspace sharedWorkspace] mountedLocalVolumePaths] What gives? -- Devin
+I'm using [[NSWorkspace sharedWorkspace] mountedRemovableMedia], but getting an empty array when my external Firewire drive is attached and mounted.
+The drive is, however, included in [[NSWorkspace sharedWorkspace] mountedLocalVolumePaths] What gives? -- Devin

 ----
-Well, according to the docs, it seems that - (General/NSArray *)mountedRemovableMedia only works for media that is physically inserted into a drive (ie. a CD or DVD).
+Well, according to the docs, it seems that - (NSArray *)mountedRemovableMedia only works for media that is physically inserted into a drive (ie. a CD or DVD).
 I personally can only get it to return disks in my optical drive.

 ----
 Right you are, thanks.
-However, using General/[[NSWorkspace sharedWorkspace] getFileSystemInfoForPath:isRemovable:isWritable:isUnmountable:description:type:] returns completely incorrect info as far as the isRemovable and isMountable flags.
+However, using [[NSWorkspace sharedWorkspace] getFileSystemInfoForPath:isRemovable:isWritable:isUnmountable:description:type:] returns completely incorrect info as far as the isRemovable and isMountable flags.
 Do you know of any way to find out these two pieces of information? -- Devin
 ----
-General/NSWorkspace's volume methods are crippled.
+NSWorkspace's volume methods are crippled.
 The solution I found was to use Applescript.
-See General/GettingNetworkVolumes.
+See GettingNetworkVolumes.
 (I know it says Network Volumes, but it covers all volume types)

 ----
-when I attempt to launch an app bundle  via the General/NSWorkspace method launchAppWithBundleIdentifier: it gives a warning: 'General/NSWorkspace' may not respond to '-launchAppWithBundleIdentifier:' and fails to launch the app. yet when I hard code the path using launchApplication: its fine.
+when I attempt to launch an app bundle  via the NSWorkspace method launchAppWithBundleIdentifier: it gives a warning: 'NSWorkspace' may not respond to '-launchAppWithBundleIdentifier:' and fails to launch the app. yet when I hard code the path using launchApplication: its fine.

-this fails:     General/[[NSWorkspace sharedWorkspace] launchAppWithBundleIdentifier:@"com.apple.General/CharPaletteServer"];
+this fails:     [[NSWorkspace sharedWorkspace] launchAppWithBundleIdentifier:@"com.apple.CharPaletteServer"];

-this works: [    General/[NSWorkspace sharedWorkspace] launchApplication:@"/System/Library/Components/General/CharacterPalette.component/Contents/General/SharedSupport/General/CharPaletteServer.app"];
+this works: [    [NSWorkspace sharedWorkspace] launchApplication:@"/System/Library/Components/CharacterPalette.component/Contents/SharedSupport/CharPaletteServer.app"];

 any idea on how to get an app to load via bundle id? --encro